cochlearai/sense-python/Readme.md

 `Stream` represents a class that can inference audio coming from an audio stream.

 An audio stream is any source of data which duration is not known at runtime.
-Because duration is not known, server will inference audio as it comes.
+Because the duration is not known, the server will inference audio as it comes.
 One second of audio will be required before the first result to be returned.
-After that, one result will be given every 0.5 second of audio.
+After that, one result will be given every 0.5 seconds of audio.

-A stream can be for instance, the audio data comming from a microphone, audio data comming from a web radio etc...
+A stream can be, for instance, the audio data coming from a microphone, audio data coming from a web radio, etc...

 Streams can be stopped at any moment while inferencing.